ecadlabs/taquito/integration-tests/README.md

 The idea behind Flextesa is to be able to use block times of 1 second.
 However, the tests as presently written do not always support that rate.

-Flextesa is the "Flexible Tezos Sandbox" and effectively enables you to run a local copy of the blockchain.
+Flextesa is the "Flexible Tezos Sandbox" and effectively enables you to run a local emulation of the blockchain.
 Please find [more information about Flextesa here](https://tezos.gitlab.io/flextesa/).
 Several options are available for controlling block timings.

 ### 3. Run the integration tests